brunodev12/MCP_automated_actions/README.md

 ![image](https://github.com/brunodev12/MCP_automated_actions/assets/112636008/d8a761bc-a75e-4e04-90d4-318d8c758c15)

-### - Step 4: Upload the .csv file to GitHub
+### - Step 4: Upload the .csv file to repository

 ![image](https://github.com/brunodev12/MCP_automated_actions/assets/112636008/81cf8db5-90da-4e48-8748-88170b96d2cf)

 ![image](https://github.com/brunodev12/MCP_automated_actions/assets/112636008/ea7b16dc-4e6f-4837-a2f4-a749d7902ab7)

-Make sure you have only one .csv file on GitHub, if there is another file it can cause the bot to run slower or fail.
+Make sure you have only one .csv file on this repository, if there is another file it can cause the bot to run slower or fail.
 You can delete the files directly from GitHub

 Once everything is set up your repository should look like this: